 How do I get full case documents from Philadelphia court records?

-Pennsylvania's UJS portal at ujsportal.pacourts.us provides docket-sheet summaries for Philadelphia Court of Common Pleas and Municipal Court cases — useful for confirming that a record exists and getting case numbers.
-For full case documents, civil matters require contacting the Philadelphia Civil Court; criminal matters require contacting the Philadelphia Criminal Justice Center at 13th and Filbert Streets.
-Philadelphia's court system operates somewhat differently from the Prothonotary/Clerk of Courts model used in other Pennsylvania counties, so directing requests to the correct Philadelphia division matters.
+Pennsylvania's UJS portal at ujsportal.pacourts.us provides docket-sheet summaries for Philadelphia Court of Common Pleas and Municipal Court cases.
+For full civil case documents, contact the Philadelphia Civil Court at courts.phila.gov.
+For full criminal case documents, contact the Philadelphia Criminal Justice Center at 13th and Filbert Streets.
+Philadelphia's document access process differs from the Prothonotary/Clerk of Courts model used in other Pennsylvania counties.

 Can I use these searches for jobs, housing, or insurance decisions?